MiSTer-devel/PSX_MiSTer/README.md

 Work in progress, don't report any bugs!

 - only very few games working
-- first part of BIOS startup working

 --

 CPU    : 90%
 - exception for read in invalid instruction and data area missing
-- scratchpad clear on reset?

 GPU    : 80%
 - dithering missing